decorative image

 Guillermo A. Arreaza-Rubin, M.D.
 (Diabetic Technology, Type 1 Diabetes and Endocrine Diseases)

 Yan Li, Ph.D.
-(Diabetic Wound Healing and Type 2 Diabetes)
+(Diabetic Foot Ulcer and Wound Healing)

 Administrative and Business Management Contact